BegumDev/GetSetHoliday/README.md

     * 'git push' will push these files up to Github

 ### GitHub Pages
-The project was deployed to GitHub Pages using the following steps;
+* The project was deployed to GitHub Pages using the following steps;

     1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).
     2. At the top of the Repository, click on the 'settings' button.
-3. Scroll down the Settings page until you find the "GitHub Pages" Section.
+    3. Scroll down the settings page until you find the "GitHub Pages" section.
-4. Under 'Source', click the dropdown called 'None' and select the branch as 'main.'
+    4. Under 'Source', click the dropdown called 'None' and select the branch as 'Main.'
     5. The page will automatically refresh.
     6. Scroll back through the page to locate the now published site [link](https://begumdev.github.io/GetSetHoliday/) in the 'GitHub Pages' section.

 ## Credits
 ***